dltj/dltj-blog/content/2022-01-27-issue-82-digital-library-video-preservation-selling-prayers-ebook-legislation.md

 ## Promised Cat Picture
 {: #cat-stocking}

-{% include image.html wpsrc="2022/2022-01-27-mittens.jpg" float="right" width="320" alt="Photograph of a black cat with white streaks laying across a Christmas stocking with her name" caption="Equal time for Mittens the cat" %}
+{{ image(float="right", width="320", localsrc="2022/2022-01-27-mittens.jpg", caption="Equal time for Mittens the cat", alt="Photograph of a black cat with white streaks laying across a Christmas stocking with her name") }}

 Last week featured Alan.
 Alan is a nine-year-old cat that my daughter rescued from the Columbus Zoo and Aquarium animal show when it shut down due to covid.